DuVanDev/Python_Bassic/README.md

 ---

-# Functions
+# functions

 ## Lambda Functions

 Anonim functions that not required name

-> lambda functions only have one argument and only have one code line.
+> lambda functions  only have one code line.

 ### Syntax